xypron/riscv-elf-psabi-doc/riscv-elf.md

 information from arch attribute isn't enough for disassembler to disassemble the `rv64gcv` version correctly.

+NOTE: For toolchain implementation, linker are permit to merge the adjacency mapping symbol if they are exactly same type, and strip tool are permit to strip mapping symbol.

 # <a name=dwarf></a>DWARF

 Dwarf Register Numbers <a name=dwarf-register-numbers>